Automate Background Removal

 The benefit to using a prime lens is that you can get closer with a lower aperture and achieve quality images.
 But since we need a higher aperture and won't be using lower ones, the benefit to having a zoom on your camera or lens is that you can position yourself close or far from your product, which allows much more versatility.
 This may change what you set your aperture and shutter speed to, but I will explain those in the next lesson!

 So that's it: one trip to an office supply store, a $300 dollar equipment investment, and 10 minutes worth of home photography studio prep time and you are now set to start shooting great looking product images!
 That wasn't as bad as you thought it would be, right?
-In the second part of this post I will explain exactly how to optimize your images by using your camera's manual settings, as well as what post-production techniques you should consider to make your products stand out.
+In the second part of this post I will explain exactly how to optimize your images by using your camera's manual settings.
+In part three, I'll show you how to edit product images, if you don't want to use an online photo retouching service.